jove-decompiler/jove/README.md

 2. `jove ipt` is a custom `Intel Processor Trace`-based tracer[^3].
 Crucially, unlike `jove bootstrap`, its overhead is extremely low, which makes it suitable for serious interactive applications (e.g. games).
 It is supported on all platforms.
 Unfortunately, there is commonly troublesome "errata" for older processors.

 ### What about static control-flow recovery?
-Whenever it is safe, `jove` will statically recover code.
+Whenever it is safe to do so, `jove` will statically recover code.
 After all, the goal is to recover as much code as possible.

 The classic abstract interpretation for which there are open-source implementations widely available (e.g. [BAP](https://github.com/BinaryAnalysisPlatform/bap)) is Value Set Analysis (VSA).
 Basically it's just reasoning about strided intervals.
 Eventually `jove` may acquire an implementation of VSA.